atoptima/Coluna.jl/README.md

-`Coluna` is a branch-and-price-and-cut framework that decomposes and solves a mixed-integer program (MIP) wrotten by the user using [`JuMP`](https://github.com/JuliaOpt/JuMP.jl) and [`BlockDecomposition`](https://github.com/atoptima/BlockDecomposition.jl).
+`Coluna` is a branch-and-price-and-cut framework that decomposes and solves a mixed-integer program (MIP).
+The user introduces his "original" problem formulation using the [`JuMP`](https://github.com/JuliaOpt/JuMP.jl)modling language and our specific extension of this modeling language, namely the package
+[`BlockDecomposition`](https://github.com/atoptima/BlockDecomposition.jl).

+`Coluna` performs the reformulation of the user problem based on the "annotations" provided along side the original formulation.
+These annotations are defined using the variable/constraint index: a set of indices defines an axis along which a Dantzig-Wolfe or a Benders decomposition can be automated.

-`Coluna` aims to be very modular and tweakable so that any user can define the behavior of the branch-and-price-and-cut algorithm.
+`Coluna` aims to be very modular and tweakable so that any user can define the behavior of his customized branch-and-price-and-cut algorithm using its own algorithmic strategy that used the algorithmic building blocks that are offered in the library.

 ## Installation